Nipa2345/-AS03ContinuousIntegration-/README.md

 4. Clone the code which is taken from git. [git_clone_paste that link_.]

-5.Install npm node
+5. Install npm node

-5.Run the main js using node command
+6. Run the main js using node command

 License This project is licensed under the MIT License - see the below for details Copyright (c) <2021> <copyright Nipaben Patel>